maarten-pennings/303WIFILC01/1-pcbnets/readme.md

  - Three general purpose buttons (S1, S2, S3); connected to ESP8266.
  - One general purpose red LED (D1); connected to ESP8266.
- - A USB-serial header to program and serial access the ESP8266 (P1); reset signal is missing.
+ - A programming port (p1) to program and serial access the ESP8266; reset signal is missing.
    - The labels for P1 are a bit confusing; they are _below_ the holes.
    - The P1 5V is indeed a 5V - i.e. connected to + on power header P3 or the 5V of the USB connector.
    - The other P1 pins (TX, RX, IO0) are 3V3, since they hook to the ESP8266.